Lisa Marie Presley hospitalized after cardiac arrest – KION546

 Lisa Marie Presley hospitalized after cardiac arrest

-Originally Published: 12 JAN 23 16:57 ETBy Dan Heching and Cheri Mossburg, CNN

-(CNN) -- Singer Lisa Marie Presley, the daughter of Elvis Presley, was rushed to the hospital on Tuesday, according to a report by Entertainment Tonight, citing a LA County Sheriff's Office spokesperson.
+Singer Lisa Marie Presley, the daughter of Elvis Presley, was rushed to the hospital on Thursday, her mother Priscilla Presley confirmed in a post on Instagram.

 TMZ was first to report the news.